Rzpeg/CodeCop.Setup/README.md

 How ?
 ====

-Everything resolves arround the configration API.
+Everything resolves arround the configuration API.

     Setup
         .Build()